casey-williams-rh/insights-host-inventory/README.md

 looking for API, integration or user documentation for HBI please see the [Inventory section in our Platform Docs site] (https://platform-docs.cloud.paas.psi.redhat.com/backend/inventory.html).

+# Don't Merge This Change

+I'm only pushing this commit so I can test the PR template.

 # Getting Started

 This project uses pipenv to manage the development and deployment environments.